-- (1) That the Committee considers the successes and areas for improvement for the West Sussex Safeguarding Children Board (WSSCB) in 2017-18. - (2) That the Committee consider the WSSCB's Key Messages for partner agencies and West Sussex County Council.
+- (1) That the Board considers the successes and areas for improvement for the West Sussex Safeguarding Children Board (WSSCB) in 2017-18. - (2) That the Board consider the WSSCB's Key Messages for partner agencies and West Sussex County Council. - (3) Endorse this report and: - (4) As partner agencies consider the West Sussex Safeguarding Children Board's key messages in line with the new Health and Wellbeing Board Strategy (currently in consultation) the Health and Wellbeing Board is requested to support the development of a protocol between the Safeguarding Children's Board, the Health and Wellbeing Board and the Safer Sussex Partnership to ensure effective multi-agency collaboration.